5 Lesser-Known Benefits of Whole Grains

 1. Improved Digestive Health

 One of the hidden benefits of grains is their positive impact on digestive health.
-Grains, especially whole grains, are packed with dietary fiber that aids in digestion by promoting regular bowel movements, preventing constipation.
+Grains, especially whole grains, are packed with dietary fiber that aids in digestion by promoting regular bowel movements and preventing constipation.
 Fiber acts as a prebiotic, providing nourishment for beneficial gut bacteria.
 This, in turn, supports a healthy gut microbiome, which has been linked to improved digestion, enhanced immunity, and even positive effects on mental health.

 High fiber intake from whole grains has been suggested to have a protective effect against colorectal cancer.
 In fact, an average intake of three servings of whole grains per day was associated with a 20 percent lower risk of colorectal cancer.